xaviarias/small-bank/README.md

 The project requires a Docker environment to run the tests.

-### Configuration

-The REST API application requires some configuration to run:
+## Running the REST API

+Before running the app, check the Spring Boot configuration properties.
+The Ethereum account is the only mandatory.

 * `smallbank.ethereum.url`: The Ethereum endpoint (defaults to `http://localhost:8545/`).
 * `smallbank.ethereum.account`: The admin account to deploy the initial contract (mandatory).
 * `smallbank.ethereum.private-key`: The credentials for the admin account (for tests only).
 * `smallbank.ethereum.contract.address`: If you want to use an already deployed contract (optional).

-## Running the REST API

 After building the project, run the commands: